DarkEntropy/guild/raid-b.md

 # Second Raid Team

 Dark Entropy supports a second raid team (RAID-B) in addition to our core raid team (RAID-CORE).
 The second team provides the following benefits:
-- A mechanism for our casual players, friends and family, and alts to raid.
+- A raiding home for those not included in RAID-CORE
-- A feeder for RAID-CORE: when we inevitably lose players from RAID-CORE we can bring promising candidates up from RAID-B.
+- A larger community to support gameplay outside of raiding  (bg's, arena, old content, 10-mans)

 The framework for RAID-B will be as follows:
 - RAID-B will be largely autonomous